-7.1.1 Deviation Checks and casing design
+7.1.1 Deviation Checks

 The subsurface and surface design (casing, cement, and wellhead designs) meets the requirements to appropriately manage CO2, the preserve mechanical integrity during injection operations and to sustain the integrity of the caprock to ensure CO2 remains in the Mt.
 Simon.
 For reasons such as equipment or supply availability, or changes to the supplemental monitoring program, the final well design may vary but will meet or exceed requirements in terms of strength and CO2 compatibility.
-See Appendix G for well cement information.

-The injection well is planned to be drilled vertically with an inclination of 5° degrees or less.
+The injection well is planned to be drilled with an inclination of 5° degrees or less.
 During drilling, the wellbore trajectory will be tracked and surveyed every 1,000 feet to reduce the risk of interception with adjacent wellbores.
-In the event that a deviation exceeds 5° degrees due to a well kick off or directional drilling to facilitate the construction and operation of the well.
-The permittee will notify the agency within 7 calendar days.

-7.1.2 Mechanical Integrity Testing and Logging During and after Casing Installation
+[7.1.2 Mechanical Integrity Testing and Logging During and after Casing Installation](#)

 Wireline logging is an important tool that will be used to identify many characteristics of the formations encountered during drilling and for demonstrating mechanical integrity of the well.
-The logs discussed in this section were conducted on CCS#1-2 and VW#1-2 and are summarized in Table 7.1.2-1.
-The logging program for CCS#5, CCS#6 and CCS#7 will be comparable but may differ from the previous well logging programs.
-Logs for the proposed injection wells are presented in Section 7.1.2.2 and 7.1.2.3, and are summarized in Table 7.1.2-2.
+The logs discussed in this section are summarized in Table 7.1.2-1, and will apply to proposed injection wells CCS#3.

-Mechanical integrity testing and logging are described in Section 7.1.2.3 and proposed testing is summarized in Table 7.1.2-3.
+Mechanical integrity testing and logging are described below.
 ADM will provide a schedule for all testing and logging to the permitting agency at least 30 days in advance of conducting the first such tests and/or logs.

-7.1.2.1 Historic Logs
+[7.1.2.1 Historic Logs](#)

-Table 7.1.2-1 presents a summary of the previous geophysical logs collected in the existing CCS and VW wells.
-The logging programs for the two active CCS wells were similar.
-CCS#1 had triple combo logs (gamma ray, spontaneous potential, caliper, resistivity, bulk density, and neutron porosity) performed on all sections of each well.
-All casing strings had either a cement bond log (CBL) or ultrasonic CBL to confirm the condition of cement between the casing and reservoir.
-The intermediate and long string sections of the wells had open hole logging programs that included triple combo, dipole sonic, formation micro-imaging (fracture finder), spectral gamma ray, and nuclear magnetic resonance logs as part of the suite of open hole logs.
-The long string logs on CCS#1 included a modular dynamics tester and a versatile seismic imager.
-The long string on CCS#2 also included a Litho-Scanner (Lithology Scanner).
-Triple combo, modular dynamics tester, Pressure Express Tool (XPT) and pulse neutron logs were performed in VW#1-2.
+Table 7.1.2-1 presents a summary of the previous geophysical logs collected in the CCS and VW wells.
+The logging programs for the two CCS wells were similar.
+CCS#1 and 2 both had, at a minimum, triple combo logs (gamma ray, spontaneous potential, caliper, resistivity, bulk density, and neutron porosity) performed on all sections of each well.
+All casing strings had either a cement bond log (CBL) or ultrasonic CBL performed to confirm the quality of cement behind each string of casing.
+The intermediate and long string sections of the wells had logging programs conducted that included triple combo logs as well as dipole sonic, formation micro-imaging (fracture finder), spectral gamma ray, and nuclear magnetic resonance as part of the suite of open hole logs.
+Logs from CCS#1 added the modular dynamics tester and the versatile seismic imager for the long string section.
+Logs from CCS#2 added the Litho-Scanner (Lithology Scanner) performed on the long string section.
+Triple combo logs were performed in wells VW#1 and 2.
 The logging suite performed on the CCS wells presents a comprehensive geophysical analysis of the injection zone, confining zone, and overlying formations.
 A summary of the geologic characterization is provided in Section [3.
 Site Geologic Characterization](#) of this application document.